adasomg/the-missing-clojure-intro/README.md

 But unlike _npm_, the _Maven_ world relies less on a single repository.
 In fact most Clojure libraries are hosted on [clojars](https://clojars.org/) rather than Maven Central.
 Even cooler than that when you use Maven your own computer also works essentially like a repository.
-If you're developing locally you can install articatcs into your local repo and it all works.
+If you're developing locally you can install artifacts into your local repo and it all works.
 `lein install` will do exactly that.[↩](#a4)

 <b id="f5">5</b>